What is a Malware?

 Unexplained system slowdown:

-If your computer suddenly slows down and even simple tasks take a lot of time, this could be a malware infection.
+If your computer suddenly slows down and even simple tasks take a lot of time, this could indicate the presence of malicious software.

 Frequent crashes or system freezes:

-If your system crashes or freezes more often for no apparent reason, this could be a malware infection.
+If your system crashes or freezes more often for no apparent reason, this could indicate a security threat.

 ExeonTrace screen